Efficient Modelling of Lyman-{\alpha} opacity fluctuations during late reionization epoch

-Next, we study the effects of varying the parameters which are responsible for generating the UVB fluctuations.
+Next, we studied the effects of varying the parameters that are responsible for generating the UVB fluctuations.
 In Figure \ref{fig:fig6_snapshots}, we show the snapshots of various physical quantities for the fiducial model at redshift $z=5.4$.
 These are density ($\Delta$), temperature ($T$), UVB fluctuations ($\Gamma_{\mathrm{HI}}/\langle \Gamma_{\mathrm{HI}}\rangle$) and the Ly-$\alpha$ optical depth ($\tau$) from left to right respectively.
-The correlation between different fields are quite apparent from the snapshots.
+The correlation between different fields is quite apparent from the snapshots.
 The overdense regions are ionized at a relatively earlier time, allowing more time for cooling.
-Hence, the temperature in those regions are comparatively lower.
-The photoionization rate on the other hand is larger for high density regions.
-This is expected as high density regions naturally host galaxies and stars which are supposed to be dominant sources of ionizing photons.
+Hence, the temperatures in those regions are comparatively lower.
+The photoionization rate, on the other hand, is larger for high density regions.
+This is expected as high-density regions naturally host galaxies and stars, which are supposed to be dominant sources of ionizing photons.
 In this fiducial scenario, we have used $\lambda_0=10~h^{-1}\mathrm{cMpc}$ for the UVB field.
 For this small mean free path, the opacity fluctuations are mainly dominated by the ionization background fluctuation.
-However, the strength of this fluctuation can vary depending on the mean free path parameter which we discuss later.
+However, the strength of this fluctuation can vary depending on the mean free path parameter, which we discuss later.